 Parenting is an alternate universe of things you’d never imagine signing up for.
 Amanda Cassidy on reality versus expectations when it comes to being a new mother.

-Later, when she goes to check on them for the 5thtime, I suggest she is over-reacting.
+Later, when she goes to check on them for the fifth time, I suggest she is over-reacting.
 I roll my eyes when she returns home early from our outing to give them a nap.
 I am aghast when her tiny baby leaks through his babygrow.

 Related: The only parenting book you'll ever need in your life